Fall 2019 applications will be accepted starting February 1st with an April 1st deadline.

 In or pending Med Board with a statement from a command liaison verifying member will be DOD qualified as a wounded warrior

-No. Only dependents and spouses of Qualifying Military Sponsors are eligible for OSC scholarship awards.
+No. Only unmarried dependent children age 23 and younger and spouses of Qualifying Military Sponsors are eligible for OSC scholarship awards.

-No. Only legal dependents and spouses of a Qualifying Service Member are eligible for consideration.
+No. Page 2 Secondary Dependents and other extended family of a Qualifying Service Members are not eligible for consideration.

-Yes, you are encouraged to reapply.
-Keep in mind that scholarship awards are for a single academic year, and not automatically renewable for subsequent years.
-An individual awardee may receive no more than four OSC scholarships.
+Yes, you are eligible.
+Keep in mind that scholarship awards are for a single academic year and do not renew for subsequent enrollment years.
+Currently an individual awardee may receive no more than four (4) OSC scholarships.

 Yes.
 Applicants are required to be U.S. citizens.

-OSC will arrange payment directly to the educational institution’s finance department.
+OSC arranges payment directly to the educational institution’s finance department.
 Payments are never made directly to the award recipient.
-If the scholarship award amount exceeds the recipient’s applicable outstanding educational expenses (tuition, fees, room and board, etc.), the value of the award will be reduced commensurately.
+If the scholarship award amount exceeds outstanding educational expenses (tuition, fees, room and board, etc.), the value of the award will be reduced commensurately.